 Northern Irish immigration and citizens’ rights campaigner Emma DeSouza has claimed that the changes to the immigration rules for settled status may create ‘two tiers’ of Irish citizens: those with only Irish citizenship who may apply for settled status, and those with dual British/Irish citizenship who are ineligible to apply.
-She is also currently involved in a legal dispute with the Home Office and more information is provided in section 3 of this briefing.
+She has been involved in a legal dispute with the Home Office and more information is provided in section 3 of this briefing.

 Identity in Northern Ireland is itself a complex interaction of political, religious and national affinities.
 The 2011 Census records that just under three-quarters (71%) of people born in Northern Ireland and living there in 2011 identified as British or Northern Irish, without also identifying as Irish.
 Twenty-six per cent identified as Irish only.